via5/Synergy/README.md

 A modifier has a _duration_, which is used to drive its parameters.
 Typically, the parameters will be at 50% of their range when the duration is at 50% of its progress.
 By default, the duration of a modifier is the duration of its parent step.
 This allows for adding multiple modifiers to a step and have them synchronised.
 However, the _synchronisation_ option of a modifier can be changed so that it uses a different duration.

 - _Step duration_: This is the default.
 Uses the duration of the step that contains this modifier.
 - _Step progress_: If the step uses a [random range duration](#random-range), this is the same as _step duration_.
-If it uses a ramp, the modifier will steadily move towards 100% during ramp up and move towards 0% during ramp down (that is, the duration is the ramp time).
+If it uses a ramp, the modifier will steadily move towards 100% during ramp up and move towards 0% during ramp down (that is, the duration is twice the ramp time plus the hold maximum time).
 - _Other modifier_: Uses whatever duration the selected modifier uses.
 - _Unsynced_: The modifier has its own duration and delay, independent of the step.